Lavonia697/Workforce-Performance-and-Resource-Planning-Analysis-Project/README.md

 ## Key Insights
 - High delay rate: Over 75% of tasks are delayed, indicating planning inefficiencies
-- Delays increasing over time, suggesting worsening project execution
+- Delays increased over time, suggesting worsening project execution
-- Workforce overutilized (113%), indicating capacity strain
 - Budget overruns present, with several projects exceeding planned costs
 - Resource bottlenecks identified in key roles
+- The workforce is running at 113% capacity, meaning they are chronically overworked, which is directly causing bottlenecks, fatigue, and resulting 75% project delay rate.

   ---